-Approach Description Rationale Risk Tiers We will assess each school's risk of non-compliance, and we will categorize schools into "Risk tiers."
+Approach Description Rationale Risk Tiers We will assess each school's risk of non-compliance, and we will categorize schools into "risk tiers."
 By categorizing schools into risk tiers, we can target our monitoring and support towards the schools that need them most.
 We can also use our limited resources in a way that is responsive to our schools' needs.
 Three-Year Review Cycle Regardless of each school's risk tier, we will use a three-year cycle to provide schools with heightened oversight at least once every three years.
 To be faithful monitors of taxpayer dollars, we have a duty to give each of our schools a more thorough review, even if they have demonstrated limited risks.
 This will allow us to focus on all our schools at least once every three years to review their programming, provide support, and ensure they are meeting their obligations to students and the government.
-The three-year review cycle will begin with the grant monitoring in Fiscal Year 22.